FriendlyUser/langchain_esports/README.md

 ```

 For MSI 2024, there will be a lot of games to bet on, regenerate rag model on april 21 2024.

+For this system, I think I have to filter the games so that its only for the teams I am comparing to.
+The scorecards are not enough to subfilter, need to limit the data going into the rag model.